 Here are some things that I have learned about photography, nature photography in particular.

 Tips For Better Nature Photographs

-- Learn about what you are photographing so you can understand what conditions will present better opportunities for great images.
-Whether your subject is a landscape or of a bird, knowing more about the subject will allow you take better images.
-With a landscape, knowing when the light is best or when there might be elements present such as clouds, animals or other parameters will produce better results.
+- Learn about the subject you are photographing.
+Whether your subject is a landscape or of a bird, knowing more about the subject will allow you to take better images.
+With a landscape, knowing when the light is best or when there might be elements present such as shadows, clouds, animals or other parameters will produce better results.
 Knowing about the habits of the bird you are trying to photograph will help you plan the time, place, and situations needed for the best images.
 Knowing that most lizards will get used to your presence after a few minutes allows you to get closer and have the opportunity to catch the subject in natural situations.

 - Take your camera setting off AUTOMATIC and learn to use the different settings especially Aperture Priority.
 You don’t have to know every option but there are some that are critical.
 In particular, learn to use Aperture Priority so you can control the depth of field (how much of the image will be in sharp focus – or not in focus as the case may be).
 Learn about Shutter Priority so you can control action and shots as well as increase sharpness or soften it when needed.
 Learn about the different flash settings so you can learn to effectively use light by backlighting, fill lighting, red-eye reduction and more.
 For macro photography and when using longer lenses, you may want to know how to turn off automatic focus so you can better ensure your subject if properly in focus.

 These are all just basic tips but critical.
 Nothing will teach you more about becoming a better photographer than getting out there and taking pictures.
 Learn by doing.
 No matter what you are trying to do, you get better with practice.
 It will help if you review your images and try to determine what you did wrong; what you can do to make it better; and then go out and try again.